Animadversio/Animadversio.github.io/_academic_notes/Note on Computer Vision.md

 * Just reshape the input or gradient

+### Example: Backprop in Convolution

+> If you don't have a large memory GPU, do for loop over the kernels, instead of for loop over pixels!
+Move the image in parallel, and add pixel to it.

 ### Conditional and Eager Execution

 Routing gradient according to condition is simple!
 But when there is loop, this can be tricky!

 ## Spirit and Lessons